 How do I return to Eversource or UI Standard Service?

-Customers who wish to return to the Standard Service must contact Eversource or UI by phone.
+Customers who wish to return to Standard Service must contact Eversource or UI by phone.
 Eversource and UI are required to switch residential and small business customers back to the Standard Service rate within two business days of the request and will prorate your bill accordingly.
 Be sure to check with your supplier regarding cancellation fees that may apply.

 Click here for more information from Eversource or speak to a representative at 800-286-2000 or local (Hartford/Meriden) at 860-947-2000.
-You can also ask to be returned to standard service through Eversource's Contact Us form.
+You can also ask to be returned to Standard Service through Eversource's Contact Us form.

 Click here for more information from UI or speak to a representative at 800-722-5584.

 Do Eversource or UI own electric generating plants?

 No. Eversource and UI no longer own power plants or produce electricity.
 Instead, they buy electricity from wholesale suppliers for delivery to any of their customers that have not chosen an electric supplier.